January 2026

 One of the biggest changes with Andromeda is how it values creative diversity.
 Instead of relying heavily on micro-targeting, the platform now performs better when advertisers provide multiple creative variations.

 Different hooks, formats, emotions, and messaging angles allow the algorithm to test and learn what resonates best with different users.
+This is also why AI speeds up marketing but taste still wins — the machine optimises, but humans must supply the creative direction.

 Early testing of Andromeda has shown improvements in ad performance.
 Reports suggest up to 8% stronger ad quality, which reflects how well the system is matching creative content with user interest.